 This is particularly useful when you have the same text content with embedded graphics appearing in columns of different widths in multiple variants of a website.
-See mobile websites.
+See mobile websites (on page Error!
+Bookmark not defined.).

 An embedded graphic reformatted and resized for a main (left) and mobile (right) variant.